-7 Hair Product Ingredients That can Cause Hair Loss: What to Avoid for Healthy Hair
+7 Ingredients That can Cause Hair Loss: What to Avoid for Healthy Hair

-Knowing what you shouldn’t put in your hair is just as important as understanding what your hair craves
+Knowing what you shouldn’t put in your hair is just as important as understanding what your hair needs

-Here’s a list of ingredients that we have to be careful with when using as they might negatively impact the hair health.
+To make your hair product selection easier, here’s a list of ingredients that we have to be careful with when using as they might damage the hair health.

 Sulfates

-Sulfates are cleansing agents that help shampoos lather and remove oil, dirt, and product buildup.
+Sulfates are cleansing agents that help shampoos lather and remove oil, dirt and product buildup.
 However, they can be too aggressive for your scalp and hair, stripping away the natural oils that keep your hair moisturized.
-The stripping of the natural oils (sebum) is of particular important for those of us who have tighter hair textures (curly, coily, kinky hair) because of its reduced natural oil retention ability (discover more on this topic in this article).
+The stripping of the natural oils (sebum) is of particular important for those of us who have tighter hair textures (curlyor coily hair) because of its reduced natural oil retention ability (discover more on this topic here).
 Prolonged use of sulfates can lead to dryness, scalp irritation, breakage, and hair thinning, especially for people with sensitive scalps or textured hair.

 Sulfates you should avoid: